What is a Parcel Locker?

 When a location is chosen to have a parcel locker installed by USPS, residents are given keys (or codes for newer keyless models) that will allow access to their package.

-This addition to their routine service should not be confused with their other services that involve parcel lockers.
+This addition to their routine service should not be confused with other services involving parcel lockers.

 What is Gopost?